SeineEloquenz/ghostfolio-feeder/README.md

 # Ghostfolio Data Feeder

-Ghostfolio-feeder extends the functionality of Ghostfolio by automatically adding data via internal APIs.
+Ghostfolio Feeder extends the functionality of Ghostfolio by automatically adding data via internal APIs.
 The sources of the data are taken by scraping financial websites.

 ## Supported sources